raspibolt/raspibolt/guide/bitcoin/blockchain-explorer.md

   ```

 Please note that reindexing can take more than a day.
-You can follow the progress using `tail -f ~/.bitcoin/debug.log`.
+You can follow the progress using `journalctl -f -u bitcoind`.

 ### Install Node.js